Rahulpure01/beta-practice/README.md

 # beta-practice
-this is a practice of git and github
+this is a practice of git and github.
+This is my 3 rd lecture.